caddyserver/caddy/README.md

 header /api Access-Control-Allow-Origin *
 ```

-This simple file enables gzip compression, serves clean URLs (tries `.html` files under the hood), and adds the coveted `Access-Control-Allow-Origin: *` header to all requests starting with `/api`.
+This simple file enables gzip compression, serves clean URLs, and adds the coveted `Access-Control-Allow-Origin: *` header to all requests starting with `/api`.
 Wow!
 Caddy can do a lot with just four lines.

 Maybe you want to serve both HTTP and HTTPS.
 You can define multiple (virtual) hosts using curly braces: